Sensitive Skin – Caring Ideas

 - Naturally dry skin

 A recent European study found that up to 52% of people surveyed reported a skin sensitivity of some kind.
 This can be anything from an occasional flare-up to the kind of extreme sensitivity that can make life (and skincare) difficult.
-An everyday sensitive skin can leave you with dry, flaky patches, itchiness and discomfort, blemishes, and redness, and this can be serious enough to affect your confidence and self-esteem.
+Everyday sensitive skin can leave you with dry, flaky patches, itchiness and discomfort, blemishes, and redness, and this can be serious enough to affect your confidence and self-esteem.

 Hydrojelly Masks are excellent for Sensitive Skin